konstaka/homelab/README.md

 Now we can add service and ingress files to apps to expose them in a more controlled manner.

-### Storage
+### Storage (next: Longhorn/Piraeus?
+CloudNativePG?)

-To get persistent storage in a cluster, it needs to have some backend.
+To get persistent storage in a cluster, it needs to have some backend - the initial node-attached disks are to be considered ephemeral.
 For now, since everything happens on the same machine, let's use a single storage VM serving NFS.

 Install the NFS CSI driver with a default storage class configured, pointing to the NFS server: